nuuuwan/lk_parliament_docs/tests/data/en.md

 47. **Financial reporting** -
     1. The financial statements of the Government shall –
-        - ( a ) be prepared complying with the standards to be developed based on the international public sector accounting standards;
+        a. be prepared complying with the standards to be developed based on the international public sector accounting standards;

-        - ( b ) promote transparency in the disclosure to public of financial information and effective management of revenue, expenditure, assets and liabilities of the public entities to which the accounting standards apply; and
+        b. promote transparency in the disclosure to public of financial information and effective management of revenue, expenditure, assets and liabilities of the public entities to which the accounting standards apply; and

-        - ( c ) be aimed at the advancement of financial reporting in the public sector.
+        c. be aimed at the advancement of financial reporting in the public sector.

     2. The budgetary entities shall prepare and submit to the Auditor-General annual financial statement and information in the manner and with the frequency and detail as specified in relevant written laws.